destianiic/object_classification/README.md

-# Weed Detection CNN Model
-## Decription
-This project is to build CNN model to detect Weeds variants use dataset from Roboflow
+This project is to build a CNN model to detect Cat and Dog using dataset from Kaggle
 ## Dataset
-Dataset can be downloaded from Roboflow with API that been splitted to train, validation and test set
+The dataset can be downloaded from Kaggle and split into the train, validate, and test sets.
-## Model
-Model using CNN with Conv2D`, `MaxPooling2D`, and `Dense` architectur.
+Model using CNN with Conv2D, `MaxPooling2D`, and `Dense` architecture.
 The Optimizer that been used is Adam
 ## Output
-- Accuration of training and testing are above 85%
+- Accuracy of training and testing are above 85%
 - Model has been saved in SavedModel, TFJS, and TFLite format
 ## Instalation
 Run this to install dependencies: